Cunizza da Romano: Final years

 After the death of both her brothers, Cunizza went to live with her maternal family, the Alberti di Mangona, in Tuscany.
 Two notarial documents appear with her name signed, the first being an emancipation of select da Romano slaves on April 1, 1265.
 Cunizza’s act to “secure the salvation of the souls" of her family did not include any slaves who sided against Alberico, rather the document explicitly mentions their eventual damnation into hell.
-The signature of this declaration occurred in the house of Cavalcante de' Cavalcanti.
+The signing of this declaration occurred in the house of Cavalcante de' Cavalcanti.

 The second was the drafting and signing of Cunizza's will in 1279; by this time, she had accumulated a vast amount of wealth.
 She left an inter vivo gift to her cousin, Count Alessandro degli Alberti da Mangona, a Tuscan who later appeared in the frozen circle for the betrayers of kin in Canto XXXII of Dante’s Inferno.
 Cunizza also had rights to the castle at Mussa, but the castle belonged to the Trevisan government following a vast reclamation of property following Ezzelino III’s death.